-Since I moved to Vancouver, more than five years ago, there have been many changes in the Vancouver food scene.
+Since I moved to Vancouver, more than seven years ago, there have been many changes in the Vancouver food scene.
 The most noticeable change that I’ve seen is the gradual improvement of the coffee scene.
 In the past few years we have seen the introduction of many new coffee shops in Vancouver and I am now far more impressed with the coffee scene than when I first arrived in the city, more than 7 years ago.

 I wanted to make it easy for you to find good coffee in Vancouver so I put together this list of coffee shops that I recommend (these are in no particular order):

 The West End finally has a good neighbourhood coffee shop in Greenhorn Espresso Bar, which opened recently on the corner of Nelson and Nicola.
 A cute space with quite a bit of seating, but very popular so can be busy at times.

 Another addition to the Gastown coffee scene is Timbertrain Coffee Roasters.
 I’m excited about this place as not only is their coffee done well, they are also open on Sundays.